Thanwarin/robot-webots/tmp/Part 2 Chenran Shi/README .md

   - angry → stomp the feet like showing anger
   - surprised → lift the head with a shocked face and stay still / or move arms and legs like being very surprised
   - neutral / scared → swing the arms in place to imitate a human walking gesture.
+- **Optimized Action Posture of the NAO Robot in the Full Process:**